 To say that Mexico is awe-inspiring is an understatement.
 This massive country is home to pristine beaches, bustling cities, ancient ruins, and colourful colonial towns.
 From barren deserts, to soaring mountains, to hidden underground sinkholes, there's much to discover when you travel to Mexico.

 For travellers, Mexico offers a depth of experiences that’s hard to top.
 After visiting a few times, I got sick of missing Mexico and decided to just move there.
 It was the 2nd best decision I ever made!
 Join me for a comprehensive look at traveling in Mexico and start planning that dream trip.

-Check out all of the blog posts we've ever written about Mexico travel below.
+Check out the blog posts we've about Mexico below.
 Having spent over a year and a half both living and travelling in Mexico, we have quite a few posts!
 We do our best to cover as many different places as possible so that you can better plan your next trip to Mexico.
 Whether you're a budget backpacker or a luxury traveller, we have a bit for everyone in the posts below.
 Don't miss our things to do posts and places to visit in Mexico posts.